Hi, I’m Victoria.

 The science side of me emerged when I had dire need of it—I was sick and wanted to figure out why.

 Ultimately, science humbled me to the world of what might be.

 I fell in love with the pursuit of knowledge, and I’m lucky to have teachers and mentors who encourage critical thinking over dead-set infallibility.

-After over a decade of various nutrition pursuits—clinical practice, product creation, and teaching—I finally realized my two loves equated to the work of science writing I do today.
+After over a decade of successful nutrition pursuits—clinical practice, product creation, and teaching—I finally realized my two loves equated to the work of science writing and coaching I do today.
 I hope the passion I have for my work can help you share yours.